Healthdirect Free Australian health advice you can count on.

 How is squamous cell carcinoma diagnosed?

 If you think you might have an SCC, see your doctor.
-They may send you to see a dermatologist (a doctor who specialises in skin).
+They may send you to see a dermatologist (a skin specialist).

-If you go to the dermatologist, they will examine you and may take a small sample from the sore to test in the lab.
+If you go to a dermatologist, they will examine you and may take a small sample from the sore to test in the lab.
 This is known as a biopsy.

 How is squamous cell carcinoma treated?

-It is usually possible to completely remove an SCC.
-The best type of treatment for you will depend on the size of the SCC and where it is.
+It is usually possible to completely remove your SCC.
+The best type of treatment for you will depend on the size and location of your SCC.

 Other ways of removing the SCC are: